dotnet/roslynator/docs/HowToCustomizeRulesForProject.md

 Let's say you would like to disable analyzer **RCS1090** in a project **AspNetCoreProject** which uses rule set **global.ruleset**.

-1) Create a new rule set file with following content:
+1. Create a new rule set file **custom.ruleset** with following content:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>